-Old Banner Toll Road Trail is a 3.7 mile lightly trafficked out and back trail located near Julian, CA that features beautiful wild flowers and is rated as moderate.
+Old Banner Toll Road Trail is a 3.7 mile lightly trafficked out and back trail located near Julian, California that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from October until June.